 Your IDP is a valid form of identification in more than 150 countries worldwide and contains your name, photo and driver information in the 12 most widely spoken languages in the world – it is understandable to most of the local officials and authorities of the countries you visit.

 It translates your identification information into 12 languages — so it speaks the language even if you don’t.
-New Zealand highly recommends an International Driving Permit.Order my International Driving Permit Now
+New Zealand highly recommends an International Driving Permit.Start my Application

 How to get your IDP

 We’ve streamlined the application process down by creating a platform that guides you so you know exactly what you’ll need to successfully complete your application

 1. Apply Online

 Start your application for International Driver's License Get the IDP.

 Make sure to upload an updated photo and with the correct parameters.

 Wait for your confirmation and you are ready to go!